gridap/GridapTalks/presentation.md

 op = LinearFEOperator(V0,Ug,b_Ω,t_Ω)
 ```
 * Nesting objects into other objects via composition (mesh in FE space in FE function + bilinear form (duck typing) + triangulation + quadrature in FE operator...).
-All objects are immutable
+All objects are (quasi-)immutable

 * No numerical computations at this stage, just creating the expression tree (`∇()` and `inner`)